ankowals/saf/README.md

 Again we need to pass ctx object to the constructor and later on we can just call methods defined in each Page model.

-Steps prepared in this way can be used to write test.
-See example below.
+Steps prepared in this way can be used to write a test.
+See an example below.
 File structure is

 	features
 		Web